Reading time: 16 min.

 Main advantages: The device is portable, easy to use, and less expensive than a helmet.

-Main drawbacks: It does not expose your whole scalp to the red light simultaneously, so its results may depend on the user’s capacity to use it uniformly.
+Main drawbacks: It does not expose your whole scalp to the red light simultaneously, so its results may depend on how you use it.

 Tips for choosing a home red light therapy device

-When opting for a red light therapeutic home device, it is important to select high-quality products and avoid any possible scams.
-Here are some of the main things to look for when buying a red light therapy device:
+When opting for a red light therapeutic home device, it is important to select high-quality products.
+Here are some of the main things to look for when buying a red light therapy device.

 Wavelength range

-Red light normally ranges between wavelengths of 630-750 nanometers.
+Red light for hair growth normally ranges between wavelengths of 630-750 nanometers.
 However, some devices have several modes, which also offer near-infrared (810-850 nm) or infrared (over 900 nm) light options.

-If you would like to use this device for additional purposes than just hair regrowth (e.g., reducing tissue inflammation, pain management, skincare, or even alleviating symptoms of depression), you may want to opt for a device with a broader wavelength range.
+If you would like to use this device for additional purposes than just hair regrowth (such as reducing tissue inflammation, pain management, or skincare), you may want to opt for a device with a broader wavelength range.

 Light intensity and radiance

 This measurement lets you know how bright and powerful the light emitted by the device will be.
-The higher the intensity of the product, the faster and more efficient the therapy will be.
+The higher the intensity, the faster and more efficient the therapy will be.
 Choosing a low-powered device might yield insufficient amounts of red light for optimum benefit.

 Number of LEDs

 Red light is often emitted by therapeutic devices through an arrangement of larger light emitting diodes (LEDs).
-The more LEDs the product has, the more light it emits and the faster and more efficient it is.
+The more LEDs the product has, the more light it emits, making it faster and more efficient.

 Treatment area

 If you plan to use this therapy for hair growth alone, products designed for a targeted, smaller treatment area will likely suffice (such as a helmet or a hand-held device).
-However, if you plan to use it for more extensive body issues or if your family members also use it for different purposes, you should look at larger, full-body options.
+However, if you plan to use it for more extensive body issues (or if your family members also use it for different purposes), look at larger, full-body options.

 User-friendly features